 We don’t often want to make a change, because change is uncomfortable.
 But everything we want is on the other side of the change we need to make.
-And by knowing what you’re up against, you’ll be better equipped to handle the discomfort.
+Knowing what you’re up against makes you better equipped to handle the potential discomfort.
 You’ll be able to see the light at the end of the tunnel, even as you’re entering it, and I think this can really empower you if you let it.

 Sponsor my work for just $4.99!
 Your monthly sponsorship allows The Changing Room to be a resource for people who are making big changes in their lives.
 With your donation I can make more inspiring videos, write more meaningful blogs, and learn more about self-care so I can share with you in kind.
 Together we can do great things, and your presence here matters.
 Thank you.
 Become a Patron!